How to use push button with ATMEGA32 AVR microcontroller

 } //main end

-We design the schematic on proteus.
-We use Atmega32, crystal, capacitors, resistors, LED and push button from the built-in library of Proteus.
-Notice that the Vcc and ground pins of Atmega32 are connected by default so there is no need to connect them until or unless you are working in the real world.
+The Proteus schematic design is provided below.
+We use the Atmega32, crystal oscillator, capacitors, resistors, LED, and push button from the built-in library of Proteus.
+Notice that the VCC and ground pins of the Atmega32 are connected by default, so there is no need to connect them until or unless you are working in the real world.

 circuit diagram of push button use with atmega32 avr microcontroller

-Again double click on Atmega32 a dialog box will appear.
-Go to the option of program file, selects your required HEX file and click “OK”.
+Again, double-click on Atmega32 and a dialog box will appear.
+Go to the option of Program File, select your required HEX file, and click “OK”.

-hexa file uploading for push button use with atmega32 avr microcontroller
+Hex file uploading for push button use with ATmega32 AVR microcontroller

-Now the final step is to press the play button on the bottom left corner of proteus window.
-The following circuit shows, as we press the pushbutton the LED will glow.
+Now the final step is to press the play button on the bottom left corner of the Proteus window.
+The following circuit shows that as we press the push button, the LED will glow.

 Leave a Comment